Rates, discounts and monetary transactions

 355

-Cancellation of mortgage (in combination with delivery or refinancing)
+Cancellation mortgage (in combination with transfer or refinancing).

-administration costs, cancelling the mortgage/requesting a repayment note (via bank) plus each mortgage registration to be cancelled.
+Administration costs, cancelling the mortgage/requesting a repayment note (per bank) plus each mortgage registration to be cancelled.

 299

-administrative costs for cancelling a mortgage/requesting a repayment statement (via bank transfer) plus each mortgage registration to be cancelled.
+Administrative costs for cancelling the mortgage/requesting a repayment statement (per bank) plus each mortgage registration to be cancelled.

 Mortgagor